Lyndon Nature Reserve

 The walk through Lyndon nature reserve takes you along the south shore of Rutland Water, through wildflower meadows with the reservoir and bird hides on your right.
 Look for common spotted orchids on the walk growing near the path in late spring and early summer.
 Spring is an excellent time to enjoy outstanding birdsong, especially in the earlier and later parts of the day.
 Woodland and garden birds make the most of the small patches of trees, rich hedgerows and feeding station, directly outside the visitor centre.
 We’ve been lucky enough to see Willow Tits and Marsh Tits on our feeders – one of the few places where both have been seen side by side.
 The hides at the water’s edge give a stunning view of the reservoir and out towards Lax Hill (on the western edge of the reservoir, part of the Egleton reserve), and across to Hambleton, on the peninsular, and then up towards Burley-on-the-Hill House – the stately home on the north shore.

 The furthest two hides (named Waderscrape and Shallow Water) are about 15-20 minutes’ walk down following the path.
-These are the best places to see the iconic ospreys from (although keep an eye out for water voles, water rail and kingfisher, too).
+These are the best places to see the iconic ospreys from during the spring and summer months (although keep an eye out for water voles, water rail and kingfisher, too).
 Our star pair – Maya and 33(11) – nest out in the middle of Manton Bay, surrounded by water.
 Waderscrape Hide has volunteers in the hide throughout the season, ready to answer any questions and help you make the most of your experience.
 Depending on the time of year, you might see them mating, sitting on their eggs, catching or delivering fish to each other, perched on the poles or protecting the nest from gulls, cormorants and even other ospreys!
 When the chicks have fledged, there may be as many as five or six ospreys in the area!
 Listen for their distinctive call, watching them soaring around and enjoy sharing in their magical spectacle – a sight that would have been almost impossible to see twenty years ago in the Midlands!